Close

 Shunté Lofton

 (Countess Johanna Kilian Von Strack) Shunté is a graduate of the University of Houston School of Theatre and Dance and is thrilled to soon be a graduate of the Case Western Reserve/Cleveland Play House MFA Acting Program!
-Her previous Cleveland credits include: Countess Von Strak (Amadeus), Prospera (The more(Countess Johanna Kilian Von Strack) Shunté is a graduate of the University of Houston School of Theatre and Dance and is thrilled to soon be a graduate of the Case Western Reserve/Cleveland Play House MFA Acting Program!
+Her previous Cleveland credits include: Countess Von Strak (Amadeus), Prospera (The Tempest), more(Countess Johanna Kilian Von Strack) Shunté is a graduate of the University of Houston School of Theatre and Dance and is thrilled to soon be a graduate of the Case Western Reserve/Cleveland Play House MFA Acting Program!
 Her previous Cleveland credits include: Countess Von Strak (Amadeus), Prospera (The Tempest), Lucrece (The Liar), Death (Everybody), and F (Passage).
 She also served as the Assistant Director for Mary Shelley’s Frankenstein.
 She’s had the privilege of growing up all over the world and comes to Cleveland from Houston.
 She is thankful to God and to her family for their continued support.
 A lover of the classics, she has performed her way through over half of Shakespeare’s canon.
 Some of her favorite credits include: Ophelia (Hamlet) and Princess of France (Love’s Labour’s Lost) with the American Shakespeare Center and Constance (King John) with Colorado Shakespeare Festival.
 She is a proud member of Actors’ Equity Association.

 Steve Marvel